-As of 2018, 132 private landowners and land managers participate in the SOS banner program, and together are conserving almost 70,000 acres (27,659 ha) of habitat for a variety of species at risk including Barn Swallows, Sprague’s Pipits, Ferruginous Hawks, Northern Leopard Frogs, and Monarchs.
+As of 2023, 243 private landholders and land managers participate in the SOS banner program, and together are conserving nearly 291,471 acres (117,956 ha) of habitat for a variety of species at risk including Barn Swallows, Sprague’s Pipits, Ferruginous Hawks, Northern Leopard Frogs, and Monarchs.

 Remember, if species at risk are on your land you should feel proud because that means that you are already doing something right!
 Those with species at risk on their land are invited to participate in Stewards of Saskatchewan.